-Participating in a seven-week science mission to the Chukchi Sea in the Arctic in 2014, Sperling became the first ever choreographer-in-residence aboard the US Coast Guard Cutter Healy.
-During the expedition, she danced on polar sea ice at a dozen research deployments.
-The Coast Guard honored Sperling with an Arctic Service Award for her work aboard the Healy and Ice Floe, a movie of her ice dancing, won second place in Human Impact Institute’s Creative Climate Awards.
+A dancer-choreographer from New York, Jody Sperling is the founder and Artistic Director of Time Lapse Dance.
+She has created more than 40 works and has performed and taught in the US, Bahrain, Canada, France, India, Ireland, Italy, Netherlands, Nigeria, Russia, Scotland and north of the Arctic Circle.
+In 2014, Sperling was invited to participate in a polar science mission to the Chukchi Sea (north of Alaska) as the first choreographer-in-residence aboard a US Coast Guard icebreaker.
+During the expedition, she danced on the melting polar ice cap.
+The Coast Guard honored Sperling with an Arctic Service Award for her work aboard the Healy and Ice Floe, a movie of her ice dancing, was awarded a prize by the Human Impact Institute’s Creative Climate Awards.
 Her production Bringing the Arctic Home captures the dynamism and fragility of the icescape for stage.

 As a dancer, Sperling has performed in the works of other choreographers including Sarah Michelson and Yvonne Rainer.
 Sperling has served on the Board of Directors of the Society of Dance History Scholars (SDHS) and has presented at the Society’s conferences.
 She holds an MA in Performance Studies (Tisch School of the Arts, New York University) and a BA in Dance and Italian (Wesleyan University).
-Her dance writings have appeared on her own blogs and in Dance Magazine, The Village Voice, The SDHS Conference Proceedings, The International Encyclopedia of Dance and she contributed an essay to the award-winning book Birds of Paradise: Costume as Cinematic Spectacle (British Film Institute, 2014).
+Her dance writings have appeared on her own blogs and in Dance Magazine, The Village Voice, The SDHS Conference Proceedings, The International Encyclopedia of Dance and the award-winning book Birds of Paradise: Costume as Cinematic Spectacle (British Film Institute, 2014).